kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

      ...
      // If true, AND if the owner has the "DeletingDependents" finalizer, then the owner cannot be deleted from the key-value store until this reference is removed.
      // Defaults to false.
-     // To set this field, a user needs "update" and "delete" permission of the owner, otherwise 422 (Unprocessable Entity) will be returned.
+     // To set this field, a user needs "delete" permission of the owner, otherwise 422 (Unprocessable Entity) will be returned.
      BlockOwnerDeletion *bool
 }
 ```